redhat-gpte-labs/practical-intro-to-container-security/lab5.md

 #### Capabilities Challenge #3

 Suppose a container had a legitimate reason to change the date (ntpd, license testing, etc) How would you allow a container to change the date on the host?
 What capabilities are needed to allow this?
-One solution is on the next slide.
+One solution is below.

-To allow a container to set the system clock, the sys_time capability must be added.
+To allow a container to set the system clock, the ```sys_time capability``` must be added.
 Also, at the time of this writing, the seccomp security option must be set to unconfined.
 This will be fixed in a future minor release of RHEL7.
 Refer to http://bugzilla.redhat.com for details.

 ~~~
 # docker run --rm --cap-drop=all --cap-add=sys_time --security-opt=seccomp=unconfined mystery
 ~~~

-Take note of the output and check the date on rhserver0
+Take note of the output and check the date on {{SERVER_0}}.

 ~~~
 # date

+Wed Dec 31 19:00:09 EST 1969
 ~~~

 IMPORTANT => Make sure to reset the date correctly to prevent issues with future labs.